SDK

 TypeScript

 // 1.
-Load your agent identity — paste the private key from the Atbash
+Load your agent identity using the private key you saved during

 // 2.
 Submit an action for judgment, before executing it